unclehowell/datro/static/library/consortium_campuses/casestudy_campus1/latest/source/forwardplan.rst

 Campus
 ========

- - **Move Location** - Plan to renew lease and/or move forward with purchase was all voided.
+ - **Exit Renewed Lease** - Excercise the V.C clause put in (next to the signature) on the renewed lease agreement, in order to null/void it.
+ - **Exit Purchase Agreement** - Email notification to seller to say DATRO will not be moving forward with the renewed lease or purchase agreement plan.
  - **Alotment & stairs** - The alotment and stairs installed (car to front door) were left in place.

 Property
 =========

- - No plan to revert changes e.g.
+ - No significant changes made to the property which required rectifying.
+At most the furniture layout was re-arranged.
+ - Any purchases of additional kitchen utilities and utensils were left in the property and costs written off.

 Team
 ========